Our Commitment to Diversity

 Associate Teacher Scholarship

 The Brooke Associate Teacher Scholarship is designed to provide supplementary aid to strong Associate Teacher candidates who have faced adversity in their own lives and who could most benefit from additional financial support as Associate Teachers.
-For the 2015-2016 school year, Brooke awarded a total of nine scholarships to Associate Teachers across the network.
+For the 2018-2019 school year, Brooke awarded a total of ten scholarships to Associate Teachers across the network.

 Diversity Initiative Group